ApollosProject/apollos-templates/README.md

 Couple final steps you'll need to get the app booted in development mode.

-### iOS
+##### iOS

-For iOS, you will need to change the app identifier and clear out certificates to boot in Development mode.
+For iOS, you will need to choose a new app identifier and clear out certificates to boot in Development mode.
+Set the app identifier in the Apple Developer dashboard

+[PIC]

 Use Xcode to edit the settings:

 [PIC]